Skip to product information

 • Cut FlowerCut Flower: No

-• Grows Well WithGrows Well With: Willows, Dogwoods
+• Grows Well WithGrows Well With: Hostas, ferns, and other shade-loving plants

 Care Tips

-• Planting InstructionsPlanting Instructions: Plant in spring or fall in a location with moist, well-drained soil.
+• Planting InstructionsPlanting Instructions: Plant in spring or fall in well-drained soil

-• Soil MoistureSoil Moisture: Keep soil consistently moist, especially in hot weather.
+• Soil MoistureSoil Moisture: Keep soil consistently moist

-• Soil TypeSoil Type: Prefers acidic, loamy, sandy, or clay soils.
+• Soil TypeSoil Type: Prefers acidic, loamy soil

-• Pruning InstructionsPruning Instructions: Prune in late winter to remove dead or crossing branches.
+• Pruning InstructionsPruning Instructions: Prune in late winter to maintain shape

-• Planting DepthPlanting Depth: Plant at the same depth as it was in the nursery container.
+• Planting DepthPlanting Depth: Plant at the same depth as in the nursery container

 View full details